-Excluding the cost of the scaffolding which was included in the roofer bill the total parts cost of this solar PV upgrade was £2641.70
+Excluding the cost of the scaffolding, which was included in the roofer bill, the total parts cost of this solar PV upgrade was £2641.70

-The panels, inverter, mounting brackets and rails came to £2036 with the remaining items such as fuses, cable, tools and conduit making up the total.
+The panels, inverter, mounting brackets and rails came to £2036, with the remaining items, such as fuses, cable, tools and conduit, making up the total.

 Huge Energy Cost Increases

-In July our previous Electric and Gas supply contract was due to be renewed.
-We had previously been with E.ON Energy on a 24 month contract and despite checking with all the other large energy suppliers in the UK, we couldn’t find any who would accept new customers at this time.
+In July, our previous Electric and Gas supply contract was due to be renewed.
+We had previously been with E.ON Energy on a 24-month contract, and despite checking with all the other large energy suppliers in the UK, we couldn’t find any who would accept new customers at this time.

-We had no choice but to renew with a new 24-month contract, but the prices have greatly increased for the energy prices and daily standing charges taking our monthly payments from around £140 per month to over £350.
+We had no choice but to renew with a new 24-month contract, but the prices have significantly increased for the energy prices and daily standing charges taking our monthly payments from around £140 per month to over £350.

-The energy price cap in the United Kingdom is set to rise again in October 2022 and again in January 2023 so I don’t know what the next energy contract will cost next time.
+The energy price cap in the United Kingdom is set to rise again in October 2022 and again in January 2023, so I don’t know what the next energy contract will cost next time.

 |Service||Old kWh price||New kWh price||Change||Old Daily Charge||New Daily Charge||Change|

 |Electric||18.83 p/kWh||41.03 p/kWh||118%||22.48 p/day||43.39 p/day||93%|

 Based on previous years, the daily generation reduces by half in the winter months, so it should average around 7.5kWh per day, saving approx £3 per day or £1122 per year at current electricity rates.